Power Driver (Impact wrench)

 The extension bar length chosen by the operator would be based on

-the the safes and most comfortable positioning of the operator relative to
+the safest and most comfortable positioning of the operator relative to

 the binder.